yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

 7. Return to your resource group and view the details of the content-api Application Insights resource.
 Make a note of it's unique Instrumentation Key as well.

-8. Connect to your build agent VM using ssh as you did in Task 6: Connect securely to the build agent before the hands-on lab
+8. Connect to your build agent VM using ssh as you did in Task 6: Connect securely to the build agent before the hands-on lab.

-9. From the command line, navigate to the content-web directory
+9. From the command line, navigate to the content-web directory.

-10. Install support for Application Insights
+10. Install support for Application Insights.

     ```bash
     npm install applicationinsights --save